nmagee/nmagee/README.md

 I teach systems at the University of Virginia's [School of Data Science](https://datascience.virginia.edu/).
 This means tools, platforms and infrastructure — containers, cloud, Kubernetes, HPC, GPUs — as well as a variety of databases and managed services.
 My work centers on designing and building systems in support of computational research, focusing heavily on containers, CI/CD, and automation/orchestration for bioinformatic, genomic, and other research workflows.

-Here are some courses I have taught or will be teaching:
+Here are some courses I have taught or am designing:

 - **DS1002** Programming for Data Science
 - **DS2002** Data Science Systems